The Bankrate promise

-Once you’ve started saving and selected which accounts you’re going to use for your retirement planning, you’ll need to choose how to invest the money.
-Many investors choose stocks to invest in because they’ll have time to recover from any short-term losses.
+Once you’ve started saving and selected which accounts to use, you’ll need to choose how to invest the money.
+Many investors choose stocks because they’ll have time to recover from any short-term losses.
 Over the long term, stocks have returned around 10 percent annually.

 As you get closer to retirement age, you’ll likely shift your portfolio more towards fixed income investments such as bonds.
 These investments provide regular income and are less volatile than stocks, making them solid picks as you get closer to your investment goal.

 Many investors use mutual funds and exchange-traded funds (ETFs) to save for retirement.
 These funds often invest in hundreds of different stocks and bonds, allowing you to build a diversified portfolio at a low cost.
 Diversification is key when building an investment portfolio and can protect you from sudden changes in the stock market.

 You’ll want to review your investments at least a few times each year and reassess your retirement priorities.
 You’ll want to adjust your savings or investments if you’ve changed your ultimate retirement goal.